picoHz/taxy/README.md

 ## Overview

 - Built with Rust for optimal performance and safety, powered by tokio and hyper
-- Supports TLS, HTTP1, and HTTP2 protocols, including HTTP upgrading and WebSocket.
+- Supports TCP, TLS, HTTP1, and HTTP2 protocols, including HTTP upgrading and WebSocket.
 - Intuitive and user-friendly WebUI for easy configuration
 - Live configuration updates without restarting the service
 - Import TLS certificates from GUI or generate a self-signed certificate
 - Let's Encrypt support (ACME v2) for seamless certificate provisioning
+- Automatic HTTP brotli compression

 ## Web UI Demo